w3c/css-houdini-drafts/README.md

 [agree][roc-thread]) that there is a need for a new primitive for creating fast and rich visual effects with the ability to respond to user input such as scroll.

-This document proposes an API to animate a small subset of accelerated properties inside an isolated execution environment, *worklet*.
-We believe this API hits a sweet spot, one that is currently missing in the platform, in balancing among performance, richness, and rationality for addressing our key use cases.
-In particular by limiting ourselves to a subset of accelerated properties we give up some richness to gain performance while maintaining rationality.
-Finally, it is possible to fine tune this trade-off in future iteration of this API by exposing additional options and without fundamentally reworking this design.
+This document proposes an API to create custom animations that execute inside an isolated execution environment, *worklet*.
+It aims to be compatible with Web Animations and uses existing constructs as much as possible.
+We believe this API hits a sweet spot in balancing among performance, richness, and rationality for addressing our key use cases.

 This design supersedes our [CompositorWorker proposal][cw-proposal].